 Chunk tuna typically produces better tuna salad than solid because it’s already broken into manageable pieces that mix easily with other ingredients.
 The pre-broken chunks blend smoothly with mayonnaise while still maintaining some texture variation.
 Solid tuna requires more breaking apart and can result in uneven mixing or overly large pieces that don’t distribute well.

-Solid tuna works better for applications where you want complete control over the final texture, such as when making tuna steaks or when you prefer very large flakes.
-However, for traditional tuna salad mixing, chunk varieties save preparation time and deliver more consistent results across the entire batch.
+Solid tuna works better when you want complete control over the final texture or prefer very large flakes.
+For traditional tuna salad, however, chunk varieties save preparation time and deliver more consistent results.

 How do different tuna brands actually taste in tuna salad?